muftimuneeb/muftimuneeb/README.md

 👋 Hi there!
-I'm Ebtihaj Abdullah, a passionate DevOps and Cloud Engineer with a knack for building scalable and efficient systems.
+I'm Muneeb Ur Rehman, a passionate Data Scientist and PHP Developer with a knack for building fast and efficint data asd web systems.
-🥸 Also a part-time AI R&D professional
+🥸 Also a part-time Python Developer
 ---

 🚀 **What I Do:**